-- Maintaining a steady temperature in your home, we suggest below 20 degrees to reduce plaster board cracking. - Keep bathroom and kitchen doors closed whilst in use - Keep trickle vents open and ventilation fans are used - Please note that drying washing inside your home will increase the moisture - Keep furniture and pictures slightly away from walls - It is important that you wipe away any moisture you see and treat mould to avoid damage to your home.
+- Maintaining a steady temperature in your home, we suggest below 20 degrees to reduce plaster board cracking. - Keep bathroom and kitchen doors closed whilst in use. - Keep trickle vents open and do not switch off ventilation fans these are designed to continuously run in the background to remove excess moisture. - Please note that drying washing inside your home will increase the moisture.
+We do not recommend drying clothes on radiators. - Keep furniture and pictures slightly away from walls. - It is important that you wipe away any moisture you see and treat mould to avoid damage to your home.

+To further reduce condensation it's advisable to keep bathroom and kitchen doors closed while in use and ensure trickle vents are always open and do not switch off ventilation fans - these are designed to continuously run in the background to remove excess moisture.
+Opening windows after showers, baths, cooking and washing again helps dry out moisture in the home.
+Similarly it is advisable for the first few months after moving in, to keep any wardrobe doors open or ajar whenever possible, to allow air to circulate, again to reduce any moisture or damp build-up.
 There is water in practically everything that your home is built from.
 It can take up to 18 months for a house to completely dry out, as a result there can be condensation on windows, walls and floors.
 This can lead to mould especially in corners behind furniture that the air cannot easily reach.